CreworkTeam/b2b-website/src/content/blogs/What Features Should an MVP Include.md

 ---

-## Step Five

-Create Your MVP Feature List
+## Step Five: Create Your MVP Feature List

 Your final MVP should only have three categories of features.